-- In KS1 the children have daily phonics sessions and weekly handwriting practice using the Letter Join scheme which the school subscribe to. - In KS1 weekly spelling tests are linked to the phonics programme of study for that week. - In KS1 and 2, weekly guided reading sessions enable pupils to read to and with an adult to develop expression and understanding of increasingly demanding texts. - In KS2 the children are taught grammar as a discrete lesson and also complete weekly handwriting lessons using the Letter Join scheme which the school subscribes to. - In KS2 a weekly spelling principle is taught and spellings are given in dictation in order to not only focus on handwriting but to see words in context. - In UKS2 pupils are set by ability in English and taught by a set teacher, not class teacher. - Homework is set in each class weekly to aid spelling, reading, comprehension, grammar and writing.
+- In KS1 the children have daily phonics sessions (using Little Wandle) and weekly handwriting practice. - In KS1 weekly spelling tests are linked to the phonics programme of study for that week. - In KS1 and 2, weekly guided reading sessions enable pupils to read to and with an adult to develop expression and understanding of increasingly demanding texts.

+- In KS2 the children are taught grammar as a discrete lesson and also complete weekly handwriting lessons. - In KS2 a weekly spelling principle is taught and spellings are given in dictation in order to not only focus on handwriting but to see words in context. - Homework is set in each class weekly to aid spelling, reading, comprehension, grammar and writing.